cocos-creator/docs-3d-deprecated/en/scripting/ccclass.md

 };
 ```

-> **Note**: As get accessor is used, this property cannot be serialized, nor can it be assigned a default value, but most parameters except `default` and `serializable` can still be attached.
+> **Note**: as get accessor is used, this property cannot be serialized, nor can it be assigned a default value, but most parameters except `default` and `serializable` can still be attached.
     ```typescript
     @property({type:CCInteger,tooltip: "The width of sprite"})
     private _width = 0;